-This Historical Replica Set includes Viking coins of Ireland and Europe!
+This Historical Replica Set includes 5 museum-quality replica Viking coins of Ireland and Europe!

 In 853 A.D. the Viking leader, Olaf the White, conquered and began settlement of Ireland.
 Vikings introduced coinage to the Irish using the same Anglo-Saxon silver penny used in England.
 The cities of Dublin, Cork, Limerick and Waterford and the town of Wexford were established as major Viking trade centers.
 Dublin owes much of its subsequent development to its Viking founder and ruler, Sihtric.
 He built the city's famous Christ Church Cathedral and the basic layout of the city.